I like to write prose and code and talk to people, and below you can find some of the results of those things.

 • Response, a literary journal I used to put together that I’m going to keep here (a) for visibility and (b) because I’d like to do something again with it… eventually.

-For the most up-to-date things, see the pins and repos over on my GitHub page.
+For the most up-to-date things, see the pins and repos over on GitHub.
 But some things I’m currently excited about:

 asciidocr

-An in-progress, but (barely, but) nevertheless! functional asciidoc parser/converter.
+A still in-progress, but more or less functional asciidoc parser and converter.
 It’s been fun to work on and I’m excited it’s more or less at the point where I can start "dog fooding" it (i.e., using it myself).
-Writing it felt very "computer science," which, as someone with a pretty heavy humanities background (especially recently), was a fun experience..
+Writing it felt very "computer science," which, as someone with a pretty heavy humanities background (especially recently), was a fun experience.

 Bart

-I’ve had the idea for a terminal-based "writing app" and have finally gotten around to actually trying to build it (okay, this is technically the second attempt; the first one lives in a private repo that shall likely never be shared).
-There are a lot of missing pieces but it’s fun to bang on, and I really, really like Rust.
+I’ve had the idea for a terminal-based "writing app" and have finally gotten around to actually starting to build it (okay, this is technically the second attempt; the first one lives in a private repo that shall likely never be shared).

 Htmlbook to Docx

-So I wrote this novel manuscript in asciidoc (my preferred lightweight markup language) that had a lot of (I think necessary) formatting things to do with it, but since there isn’t really a native asciidoc → MS Word workflow (and, as MS Word seems to be what agents and publishers want, which is weird, because the markup is so much more flexible…) I wrote my own, sort of, using the HTMLBook standard, since it’s much easier to parse.
-Currently working on a Rust rewrite…
+So I wrote this novel manuscript in asciidoc that had a lot of (I think necessary) formatting things to do with it, but since there isn’t really a native asciidoc → MS Word workflow (and, as MS Word seems to be what agents and publishers want, which is weird, because the markup is so much more flexible…) I wrote my own, sort of, using the HTMLBook standard, since it’s much easier to parse.
+Currently working on a Rust rewrite as a part of asciidocr.

 Lightweight Markup to PDF Builder (lwm2pdf)

 This is a tool I built for myself but I think might be useful to others some day.
-Note that it is hardly documented at all (code comments yes, README no).
-It’s still very much in-progress, but you can now install it from PyPI (pip install lwm2pdf).
+You can install it from PyPI (pip install lwm2pdf).